 Why do livestock producers mow pastures?
-As a follow-up to yesterday’s post, today I’ll let Jesse Bussard, a graduate student at Kentucky, do a little explaining of cleaning pastures from a forage perspective.
-Thanks Jesse for helping out!
+As a follow-up to yesterday’s post, we’ll explore how mowing livestock pastures from a forage management perspective can be beneficial.

-Livestock producers’ main goal in pasture management is to maintain forage quality to support a desired level of gain in their animals.
-Forages are the foundation on which animal performance and farm profitability are built upon.
+Livestock producers’ main goal in pasture management is to maintain forage quality to support the desired level of gain in their animals.
+Forages are the foundation upon which animal performance and farm profitability are built upon.
 Without a well-maintained, healthy forage stand the genetic potential of the livestock cannot be realized.

 When deciding to mow several factors must be taken into consideration with respect to the area to be mowed including timing, pattern, frequency, and height.
 These factors will change with the types of forages present and the particular motive for mowing.